Monday, August 23, 2021 · 16 min read

-It is also possible to send the high-speed data across Ethernet to a master PC running DewesoftX NET add-on when USB is not practical due to distance.
+It is also possible to send high-speed data across Ethernet to a master PC running the DewesoftX NET add-on when USB is not practical due to distance.
 In this case, the data can also be safely stored on the Dewesoft hardware to guard against network data interruptions.

 An additional 96 channels were used for measuring the response of the specimen to correlate the loads on the test bench to the real road load data.
 Signals from those channels were acquired by two Dewesoft R8rt data acquisition systems.
-Each of the R8rt systems includes 6 SIRIUS strain gauge amplifier slices and streamed over EtherCAT to the MTS FlexTest controller.
+Each of the R8rt systems includes 6 SIRIUS strain gauge amplifier slices and is streamed over EtherCAT to the MTS FlexTest controller.

 But the Dewesoft systems were not only used to test vehicles on the road load simulator!
 They were also used as the fully-featured DAQ systems that were installed in the car and collected the raw data on the test track in the first place!

 The fact that they serve this double duty is a huge money saver for the customer, both in terms of eliminating the need to buy two separate systems, but also in the savings of user training, configuration management, and spares.

 And by sending data digitally instead of by analog cables, the customer could eliminate kilometres of analog cables.

 Read full Dewesoft case studies on data acquisition and control integration: